 Working memory (the system that holds information online for seconds while you use it) depends on coordinated activity between prefrontal and temporal regions.
 The coordination signal is theta phase synchronization between those regions, paired with theta-gamma cross-frequency coupling within them.

-The audio entrainment literature is real but smaller and narrower than people assume.
-The strongest recent result is a 2024 study in Communications Biology by Woods and colleagues at Northeastern's MIND Lab, conducted with Brain.fm and funded in part by the National Science Foundation.
-They tested music with amplitude modulations added at specific rates and measured both attention performance and EEG phase-locking.
-Modulations in the beta range (12–20 Hz, particularly around 16 Hz) increased stimulus-brain coupling and improved sustained attention, with larger benefits for participants reporting more ADHD-like symptoms.
+The most rigorous recent result is a 2024 study in Communications Biology by Woods and colleagues at Northeastern's MIND Lab, conducted with Brain.fm and funded in part by the National Science Foundation.
+They added amplitude modulations to music at specific rates and measured both attention performance and EEG phase-locking.
+Modulations in the beta range, particularly around 16 Hz, increased stimulus-brain coupling and improved sustained attention in a sham-controlled design, with larger effects for participants reporting more ADHD-like symptoms.

 A note on what we're building